Support vital abortion stigma busting efforts today!DONATE

-Throughout the world, women still do not have the right to make one of the most important and life-transformative decisions: to carry a pregnancy to term or not.
-In spite of the fact that it is a very common experience during women’s reproductive lives, abortion is still seen as wrong or deviant.
-Though stigma manifests differently depending on geography, culture and religion, abortion remains a contested issue in countries as different as Australia, Spain, the United States, Kenya and Honduras.
+Throughout the world, people able to get pregnant still do not have the right to make one of the most important and life-transformative decisions: to carry a pregnancy to term or not.
+In spite of the fact that it is a very common reproductive experience, abortion is still seen as wrong or deviant.
+Though stigma manifests differently depending on geography, culture, and religion, abortion remains a contested issue in countries as different as Australia, Spain, the United States, Kenya, and Honduras.

-Why are women deprived of a health-care service that could save their lives?
-Why are women forced to undergo a waiting period, deprivation of pain medications or judgmental attitudes in order to get an abortion?
+Why are abortion-seekers deprived of a healthcare service that could save their lives?
+Why are they forced to undergo a waiting period, deprivation of pain medications, or judgmental attitudes in order to get an abortion?
 Why are abortion services often separate from other reproductive health care?
 Why are providers isolated and treated as substandard clinicians?
-And why do women in some contexts have to trade safety for access to routine health care?
+And why do people in some contexts have to trade safety for access to routine health care?

 The time is now for a global shift.
 Join us in reimagining abortion worldwide.